 Do bumble bees swarm?

 Although bumble bees live together in colonies headed by a queen, the colony does not divide and swarm the way a honey bee colony does.
-Instead, colony reproduction occurs in the fall when new queens are produced for the following year.
+Instead, colony reproduction occurs in the fall when new virgin queens and males appear.
+After mating, the males die and the queens hibernate.

 How long does a bumble bee live?

-A queen bumble bee emerges in the fall, mates, hibernates, and raises a colony.
+A queen bumble bee emerges in the fall, mates, hibernates, and raises a colony the following spring.
 The entire cycle lasts one year and then she dies.
 The other bees in the colony—the workers and the males—live much shorter lives.
 The workers can live perhaps two to three months, but the males die soon after mating.

 What does a bumble bee eat?